 Cleaning up dry vomit is probably the toughest task you can face (not really, but it ain’t pleasant).
 First of all, there’s the now dry residue to remove.
 It’s hard to scrape off and requires some prepping.
 Then the gross stain had time to root, and the stench got comfortable in the carpet fibers.

-Because vomit is a mixture of body enzymes, it’s a good idea to use an enzyme-based cleaner for the process.
+Because vomit is a mixture of body enzymes, it’s good to use an enzyme-based cleaner for the process.
 This will eliminate bacteria and germs accumulated by the vomit.

 Apply a liberal amount onto the area and leave it to work for as long as the instructions suggest.
 Once done, use a damp towel to blot the area.
 Repeat as many times as necessary until the stain is gone, then leave it to air dry.